board-game-chums/blog/content/blog/hello-world/index.md

 SETH: We are three cousins who grew up together playing games.
 From Super Mario 3 on the Nintendo Entertainment System to HeroClix on the living room floor, we have tried our hands at many different forms of gaming.

 CHANTZ: Anywhere we could carve out some space to play, we did.
 We even thought it would be smart to play a card game on the forest floor while camping... with no card sleeves.
 About a decade ago, I began a grand adventure into the "Golden Age of Board Games".
 Settlers of Catan along with Marvel Legendary were the two go-to games in my formative board game years.
-They showed me that board games could be so much more than just Monopoly or Life.
+They showed me that games could be so much more than just Monopoly or Life.

 SETH: Hey, when you got a little plastic car full of blue and pink pegs, you are livin' it up my man.
 For me, my board game revival started only a few years ago.
 Placing tiny train cars in Ticket to Ride really got my blood pumping for more.
 Since then, I have filled up shelves full of various titles.